Honda CR-Z: CR-Z Mugen RZ

 Beginning August 21, 2014, Honda North America's racing division, HPD, released a line of performance parts for the CR-Z available through North American Honda dealers.

 The parts line-up includes a supercharger kit, limited-slip differential, performance suspension, cat-back exhaust, rear diffuser, 18 inch alloy wheels, larger brake calipers and rotors, and decals and badges.
 The supercharger kit can only be installed on manual transmission equipped vehicles and requires the dealer to send the car's ECU directly to HPD for reprogramming.
 This would allow an estimated 197 HP and 176 ft-lb of torque to be produced using 91 octane fuel.

 If the supercharger kit was equipped at a Honda dealer, the original powertrain warranty would not be voided and carry over after installation was complete.
 Cars with ECU's that have gone through HPD's programming also receive an individually numbered plaque placed just below the radio unit.

-Spoon Sports Cr-z
+Spoon Sports CR-Z

-Tuner Spoon Inc. created a version of the car that was 135 kg lighter.
+Japanese tuning company Spoon Inc. created a version of the CR-Z that was 135 kg lighter.

+Motorsport

+In 2012, Honda announced that a CR-Z would compete in the GT300 class of the Japanese Super GT racing series, called the CR-Z GT.
+The car used a 2.8-liter HR28TT twin-turbocharged V6 sourced from Honda's LMP2 sports cars and was paired with a hybrid system developed exclusively for the CR-Z GT.
+It completed its debut at the fourth round of the 2012 Super GT Series at Sportsland Sugo, fielded by Mugen Motorsports.

+CR-Z GTs were used in the series by Team Mugen and Autobacs Racing Team Aguri across three seasons of Super GT competition.
+Team Mugen's car, driven by Hideki Mutoh and Yuhki Nakayama, would go on to win the GT300 class championship in the 2013 Super GT Series.
+The CR-Z GT continued to race until the end of the 2015 Super GT Series.